Barcelona, Madrid & Andalusia

 Details: Alhambra guided visit

-Granada sits on three gentle hills, which are dwarfed on a clear day by the majestic snowcapped peaks of the Sierra Nevada.
-Atop one of these hill sits the imposing but delicate Alhambra palace.
-Golden pink hues give this sprawling Renaissance gateway an otherworldly aura.
+Granada sits on three gentle hills, which are dwarfed on a clear day by the majestic snow-capped peaks of the Sierra Nevada.
+Atop one of these hills sits the imposing but delicate Alhambra palace.
+Golden pink hues give this sprawling renaissance gateway an otherworldly aura.
 One of the best rewards of climbing up to see it is the view of the city mixed in with orchards, tobacco fields and poplar groves.
+Please note the guided tour will include entrance to the gardens and halls surrounding the palace but entrance to the main palace building may not be accessible at all times due to limited availability.

-Ferry to CeutaPanoramic view of CeutaSightseeing tour of TetuanAuthentic lunch included
+Ferry to Ceutapanoramic view of CeutaTétouan sightseeing tourauthentic lunch included

 Limited air service from Malaga may cause flight itinerary changes